joannemannuella/-Classification/.ipynb_checkpoints/README-checkpoint.md

 1. Which model had the best balanced accuracy score?

-  **Easy Ensemble Classifier Model have higher accuracy score of 0.9254565671948463**
+  **Both Model have same accuracy score , in my analysis the reason being the data normalisation using StandardScaler function**

 2. Which model had the best recall score?

-  **Easy Ensemble Classifier Model has 0.91 recall score for high_risk and 0.94 for low_risk**
+  **Both Model has 67% recall score for high_risk and 0.91 for low_risk**

 3. Which model had the best geometric mean score?

-  **Easy Ensemble Classifier have 0.93 of geometric mean score**
+  **Both model have 78% of geometric mean score**

 4. What are the top three features?